noamgariani11/Mock-Report/technicalNotes.md

 # RAM

-When looking at volatile memory memory like RAM our team uses a tool called Volatility.
-We analysed the RAM for any clues as to what was left on this laptop.
+When looking at volatile memory like RAM our team uses a tool called Volatility.
+We analyzed the RAM for any clues as to what was left on this laptop.
 This gave us more clues as to what was happening.
-More specifically it showed us documents, browsing history, apps, and more that helped in the search of the disk and in gathering the evidence as a whole.
+More specifically it showed us documents, browsing history, apps, and more that helped in the search for the disk and in gathering the evidence as a whole.